As on: Dec 09, 2023 02:58 PM

 The Company has received the credit ratings from credit rating agencies - ICRA and CRISL as under -

 a.
-'ICRA A1+' assigned to Rs.300 crore Commercial Paper programme of the Company.
+‘ICRA A1+' assigned to H300 crore Commercial Paper programme of the Company.

-During the year the Company has issued Commercial papers ("CP") for the purpose of raising short term funds in nature ranging between one to three months.
-Further, as on March 31, 2022, no CP was outstanding.
+During the year the Company issued Commercial papers ("CP") for the purpose of raising short term funds in nature ranging between one to three months.
+Further, as on March 31, 2023, no CP was outstanding.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL